p2js/xenon/README.md

-# Xenon: Static HTML Components in 600 Bytes
+# Xenon: Static HTML Components in 650 Bytes

 Xenon is a small library that implements declarative, reusable components into vanilla HTML, with no user-side javascript or build step.

-The entire library uses just 609 bytes of javascript.
+The entire library uses exactly 651 bytes of javascript.

 ## Motivation